pcanz/pPEG/docs/context-sensitive-grammars.md

     line    = ~[\n\r]* nl?
     nl      = \n \r? / \r

-The `<inset>` extension can match space and or tab characters to meet specific design requirements.
+The `<inset>` extension can match space and and or tab characters to meet specific design requirements.

 In summary, a small library of extension functions can be used to cope with the occasional CSG syntax requirements that are found in practice.